anglican focus

 The news site of the Anglican Church Southern Queensland: nourishing and connecting our faith community

-The Rev’d Gillian Moses is Chaplain to St Aidan’s Anglican Girls’ School and Chair of the ACSQ Domestic and Family Violence Working Group and Diocesan Council.
+The Rev’d Sr Gillian Moses SSA is Chaplain to St Aidan’s Anglican Girls’ School.
 She has an Honours degree in Theology from Charles Sturt University and a special interest in gender equality and theologies of power as they relate to gender and sexuality.

 Features St Aidan’s Anglican Girls’ School students Features